dagger/dagger/docs/current/guides/324301-argo-workflows.md

 ```yaml file=./snippets/argo-workflows/workflow.yaml
 ```

-- The workflow uses hardwired artifacts to clone the git repository and to install the Dagger CLI
+- The workflow uses hardwired artifacts to clone the Git repository and to install the Dagger CLI.
 - `/var/run/buildkit` is mounted and specified with the `_EXPERIMENTAL_DAGGER_RUNNER_HOST` environment variable
 - The Dagger CLI `dagger_v0.8.4_linux_amd64.tar.gz` is downloaded and installed.
 Confirm the version and architecture are accurate for your cluster and project
 - The image `golang:1.21.0-bookworm` is used as the runtime for the container because the example project requires Go